Cervical dystonia and spasmodic torticollis treatment

 What is your Center of Pressure?
 How does it relate to posture control?

 A study from the University of Antwerp published in the journal Experimental brain research (4) looked at the Cervical dystonia patient’s inability to have posture control.
 Some patients, perhaps including yourself, with Cervical dystonia, sway too much when they are standing and they sway too much when they are sitting.
 Swaying is a normal balance mechanism when we stand and when we sit.
-The excessive sway is caused by impaired cervical sensorimotor control (sense of position and place).
+Excessive sway is caused by impaired cervical sensorimotor control (sense of position and place).
 The question is, what causes you to sway too much?
 Is it a neurological problem?
 Is it a muscular problem?

 So here is a study from neurologists and physical therapists with patients who have the classical Cervical dystonia problems of involuntary muscle contractions leading to an abnormal head posture or movements of the neck and swaying.
 These patients it should be pointed out were receiving Botox injections which we will discuss below.